Education

 Marmalade Trust is dedicated to raising awareness of loneliness and empowering everyone to make connections.
 We work closely with schools, offering FREE, interactive, and engaging lesson plans, assemblies, and resources designed by teachers for teachers.
 Our materials include fun printables for classrooms, as well as quizzes and guides to help EYFS, primary, and secondary learners deepen their understanding of loneliness.
 We hope these carefully designed resources inspire both teachers and learners!

-Our team are busy preparing to bring companionship and joy to some of the loneliest people in our region this festive season.
-We're looking for schools to get involved, creating cards, decorations, bookmarks or connection calendars to gift to our members.
-Our members (prominently older people), tell us how the children's contributions brighten their day.
-Last year, 87-year-old Bill told us “I will cherish the drawings, they were my favourite gift this Christmas.”
+Our longest-running project, Christmas Cheer, brings companionship and joy to some of the loneliest people in our region.
+In 2024, we worked closely with seven local schools.
+Using our resources to get involved, schools created cards, decorations, bookmarks or connection calendars to give to our project members.
+Our project members (predominantly older people) tell us how the children's contributions brighten their day.
+87-year-old Bill told us “I will cherish the drawings, they were my favourite gift this Christmas.”

 Little learners